 Priceless antique statues and the many surreal frescoes (all of which telling different stories) decorate its halls, with beautiful gardens surrounding the villa.
-Today, the gardens is the only thing that remained intact of its former magnificence.
+Today, the gardens are the only thing that remained intact of its former magnificence.

-The gardens, however, are an entirely different matter – with much life and freshness still existing around them.
+… the gardens, however, are an entirely different matter – with much life and freshness still existing around them.

-Walking around the garden with its 500 plus fountains, feels like being in a mythical place of the ancient past.
-With its statues, grottos, columns and reliefs, each alley or path reveals a new mossy fountain in a carefully landscaped vista.
+Walking around the garden with its 500 plus fountains feels like being in a mythical place of the ancient past.
+With its statues, grottos, columns, and reliefs, each alley or path reveals a new mossy fountain in a carefully landscaped vista.

 Some Factual Mumbo-Jumbo

-- Tickets to Villa d’Este are €8 full price and €4 for a reduced ticket.
+- Tickets to Villa d’Este are €8 full-price and €4 for a reduced ticket.
 You can purchase them ahead of time, but usually, the line isn’t too bad.

-- The first Sunday of every month, the villa is free for all visitors but will be more crowded.
+- On the first Sunday of every month, the villa is free for all visitors but will be more crowded.
 Some people told me it’s free only for Italians, but I ended up accessing it for free.
 So I think as long as it’s Sunday, and your appearance does not speak highly of your atypical non-Italian looks you should be fine to explore the Villa without having to pay any money.

 - Tivoli is located at about an hour and a half drive from Rome and can be reached via public transport.
 If visiting only Villa d’Este, then a half-day trip from Rome should suffice, however, if you wish to see the other two villas located in Tivoli (there are a total of three historic villas in Tivoli), then you need a full day.